Best Practices for Successful Computer-Based Testing Administration

 - Proctor PINs: Develop a communication plan for managing any changes to the Proctor PIN, which allows access for students to any paused tests, such as a test that is paused for a student bathroom break.
-You can find more information on CBT Support about the Proctor PIN: https://cbtsupport.nysed.gov/hc/en-us/articles/115001446223
+You can find more information on CBT Support about the Proctor PIN.

 - Contact Customer Support: For operational CBT, we have established a multi-level support structure where Questar, NYSED, and the district’s Regional Information Center (RIC) are ready to support your schools with any CBT issues.
 Additionally, Questar has technical support personnel situated in four different RIC locations throughout the state to be on-call if any technical issues arise during testing that need on-site investigation.
 Customer Support contact information is below.

 - Paper Tests Are Available at Regional Centers: If there is any need for paper test copies, as with paper operational tests, additional copies are available at the Regional Centers.
 Schools will obtain print answer sheets, if needed, from their Regional Information Center (RIC).
-You can locate the complete list of Regional Centers at the following URL: http://www.p12.nysed.gov/assessment/ei/2017/1506eiric-17rev3.pdf
+On the Office of State Assessment website, the complete list of Regional Centers is available.

 Customer Support Contact Information: